chinchang/web-maker/README.md

 ### Support Web Maker

+Hi!
+I am Kushagra Gour.
 Web Maker is a free and open-source project.
 To keep myself motivated for working on such open-source and free [side projects](https://kushagragour.in/lab/), I have launched a [Patreon campaign](https://patreon.com/kushagra).
 Your pledge, no matter how small, will act as an appreciation towards my work and keep me going forward making Web Maker more awesome🔥.

 [![Become a patron](/src/patreon.png)](https://patreon.com/kushagra)